NextCenturyCorporation/MCS/python_api/API.md

 ### direction : dict

-The normalized direction vector of "x", "y", and "z" degrees between your position and this object's.
-Use "x" and "y" as "rotation" and "horizon" params (respectively) in a "RotateLook" action to face this object.
+The direction vector of the "x", "y", and "z" degrees between your position and this object's position (the difference in the two positions), normalized to 1.
+You can use the "x" and "y" as the "rotation" and "horizon" parameters (respectively) in a "RotateLook" action to face this object.

 ### distance : float

 The distance along the 2-dimensional X/Z grid from you to this object in number of steps ("Move" actions).
+If you want the distance to the object in the environment's global coordinate system (like the "position" property), multiply this number by 0.5.

 ### held : boolean